-The Company accounts for leases in accordance with ASC 842, Leases.
+The Company accounts for leases in accordance with ASC Topic 842 ("ASC 842"), Leases.
 All contracts are evaluated to determine whether or not they represent a lease.
 A lease conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Leases are classified as finance or operating in accordance with the guidance in ASC 842.
 The Company does not hold any finance leases.
-The Company has elected to adopt the short-term lease exemption in ASC 842 and as such has not recognized a "right of use" asset or lease liability in the consolidated balance sheets as of December 31, 2021 and 2020.
+The Company recognized a "right-of-use" asset and lease liability in the consolidated balance sheets under ASC 842 on the office space lease that was amended and renewed in February 2022.
+On a prospective basis, lease expense will be recognized on a straight-line basis over the remaining term of the lease.
+Operating leases are recognized on the balance sheet as right-of-use assets, and operating lease liabilities.